Tape library: Supporting software

+and a third was TLMS II from Capex Corporation.

+As use of the mainframe continued on into the following century, tape library management, both manual and automatic, was one element of the offerings of the Data Facility Storage Management Subsystem (MVS) from IBM.

+Automated era

 Design

-These devices can store immense amounts of data, ranging from 20 terabytes up to 2.1 exabytes of data as of 2016.
+Physically automated tape library devices can store immense amounts of data, ranging from 20 terabytes up to 2.1 exabytes of data as of 2016.
 Such capacity is multiple thousand times that of a typical hard drive and well in excess of what is capable with network attached storage.
 Typical entry-level solutions cost around $10,000 USD, while high-end solutions can start at as much as $200,000 USD and cost well in excess of $1 million for a fully expanded and configured library.

 For large data-storage, they are a cost-effective solution, with cost per gigabyte as low as 2 cents USD.
 The tradeoff for their larger capacity is their slower access time, which usually involves mechanical manipulation of tapes.
 Access to data in a library takes from several seconds to several minutes.

 Because of their slow sequential access and huge capacity, tape libraries are primarily used for backups and as the final stage of digital archiving.
 A typical application of the latter would be an organization's extensive transaction record for legal or auditing purposes.
 Another example is hierarchical storage management (HSM), in which tape library is used to hold rarely used files from file systems.

 Software support

 There are several large-scale library-management packages available commercially.
-Open-Source support includes AMANDA and the minimal mtx program.
+Open-source implementations include AMANDA, Bacula, and the minimal mtx program.